 Above we assumed the no short-selling condition.
-However, it turns out that, in practice, the weighted portfolio layer never assumes negative values and the short-selling condition, in fact, is not necessary.
-Fig. 11 repeats the earlier plot, this time allowing for short selling.
+However, it turns out that, in practice, the weighted portfolio layer never assumes negative values and the shortselling condition, in fact, is not necessary.
+Figure 11 repeats the earlier plot, this time allowing for short-selling.
 The weighted portfolio layer is now 99.5% of the time higher than the mean occupation layer and, with the same central vertex configuration as before, the difference between the two is 1.18 and 1.14 in the upper and lower plots, respectively.
-Thus we conclude that only minor differences are observed in the previous plots between banning and allowing short selling, although the difference between weighted portfolio layer and mean occupation layer is somewhat larger in the first case.
+Thus we conclude that only minor differences are observed in the previous plots between banning and allowing short-selling, although the difference between weighted portfolio layer and mean occupation layer is somewhat larger in the first case.
 Further, the difference in layers is also slightly larger for static than dynamic central vertex, although not by much.

 As the stocks of the minimum risk portfolio are found on the outskirts of the tree, we expect larger trees (higher L) to have greater diversification potential, i.e., the scope of the stock market to eliminate specific risk of the minimum risk portfolio.
-In order to look at this, we calculated the meanvariance frontiers for the ensemble of 477 stocks using T= 1000 as the window width.
-In Fig. 12, we plot the level of portfolio risk as a function of time, and find a similarity between the risk curve and the curves of the mean correlation coefficient $\overline{\rho}$ and normalized tree length L. Earlier, in Ref.
-[14], when the smaller dataset of 116 stocks-consisting of primarily important industry giants-was used, we found Pearson's linear correlation between the risk and the mean correlation coefficient $\overline{\rho}(t)$ to be 0.82, while that between the risk and the normalized tree length L(t) was -0.90.
+In order to look at this, we calculated the mean-variance frontiers for the ensemble of 477 stocks using T = 1000 as the window width.
+In Figure 2, we plot the level of portfolio risk as a function of time, and find a similarity between the risk curve and the curves of the mean correlation coefficient $\bar{\rho}$ and normalized tree length L. Earlier, when the smaller dataset of 116 stocks - consisting primarily important industry giants - was used, we found Pearson's linear correlation between the risk and the mean correlation coefficient $\bar{\rho}(t)$ to be 0.82, while that between the risk and the normalized tree length L(t)was -0.90.
 Therefore, for that dataset, the normalized tree length was able to explain the diversification potential of the market better than the mean correlation coefficient.
 For the current set of 477 stocks, which includes also less influential companies, the Pearson's linear and Spearman's rank-order correlation coefficients between the risk and the mean correlation coefficient are 0.86 and 0.77, and those between the risk and the normalized tree length are -0.78 and -0.65, respectively.
+It should be noted again that the minimum spanning tree with only N-1 elements represents a pruned version of the entire system of N(N-1)/2 elements.
+Further, as N increases, the proportion of elements in the tree to the elements in the correlation matrix gets less and, consequently, the tree is based on a smaller fraction of the available information.
+Therefore, although our earlier finding is not reproduced here to the same extent, the result does indicate the strength of pruning the applied methodology is able to provide.